zathras/jovial_svg/README.md

 Cascading style sheets (CSS) are supported, via the `<style>` tag.
 In addition to SVG, [Android Vector Drawable](https://developer.android.com/guide/topics/graphics/vector-drawable-resources) files are supported.
 A widget for displaying these scalable images is provided.
+SVG assets can be modified with a DOM interface in order to produce animation.

 The library is [published to `pub.dev`](https://pub.dev/packages/jovial_svg), where you can also find the